reasonwithoutrestraint/site/Original/Morality - Current Understanding and Problems.md

 - One objection points out that appropriation without restrictions makes it possible that one person could own the entire world, thereby effectively putting the remaining propertyless persons in the problematic condition of requiring the owner's permission to do anything.
 Nor is there any reason to think the individuals are morally permitted to ruin natural resources as they please.
 Some sort of fair share condition restricts use and appropriation.

 ### My Theory

-[Bridging the gap between forceful morality and property rights]

 My theory does not prioritize self-ownership in the sense that people should necessarily have full control over their bodies (and therefore property) as indicated above.
 Rather, I prioritize the values/interests of individuals.
 I believe that an individual's values/interests cannot be significantly suppressed/limited in promotion of someone else's values/interests.
 Note that supressing/limiting values/interests is not the same as controlling one's body.
 There may be instances where controlling one's body does not significantly suppress/limit their values/interests, or even where controlling one's body actually promotes their values/interests.
 This means that, under special circumstances, others can control A's body against A's will, but only it is in the promotion of A's interests or values.